How StopFlex Manufactures Long-Fiber Carbon Ceramic Brakes (C/SiC)

 Inspection and dynamometer validation

-Validation includes repeated high-speed decelerations (for example, 200 km/h / 124 mph down to zero) to verify behavior under sustained thermal load.
+Validation includes repeated high-speed decelerations (example: 200 km/h down to zero) to verify behavior under sustained thermal load.

 Want a kit matched to your vehicle?

 Send your Year / Make / Model / Wheel Size.
-We'll confirm fitment, rotor sizing, and the right hat and pad pairing for your calipers.
+We’ll confirm fitment, rotor sizing, and the correct hat + pad pairing for your calipers.

 Eric Lin - STOPFLEX Technical Director